-Because when I was young, I used to be an asshole.
+Because when I was young, I used to be one.

-I soon learned that there are better ways to get ahead in the world without resorting to asshole tactics, but there are some people who never seem to learn.
+Over several years, I learned that there are better ways to get ahead in the world without resorting to asshole tactics, but there are some people who never seem to learn.